ngarciaiii/FreeCodeCamp/README.md

 # FreeCodeCamp
-Took a free course in JavaScript, used this repo to save all work.
+Took a free course on JavaScript, used this repo to save all work.